 With all the volatility marketers are dealing with these days, it’s never been harder to develop a great marketing strategy and ensure it stays relevant while you execute it.
-Add to that the increasingly common reality of departments with reduced budgets asking to simply “do more with less” and it’s clear why CMOs are feeling frustrated.
+Add to that the increasingly common reality of departments with reduced budgets asking to simply “do more with less” then throw in a “could you implement AI while you’re at it?” and it’s clear why CMOs are feeling overwhelmed.

 This is the economic reality we face today.
-However, there are proven marketing strategies which can actually enable your teams to do what’s being asked of them without sacrificing their mental health or work-life balance.
-Below, we’ll take you through 5 that we’ve seen deliver excellent results in all kinds of marketing teams.
+However, there are proven marketing strategies that can actually enable your teams to do what’s being asked of them without sacrificing their mental health or work-life balance.
+Below, we’ll take you through five strategies that we’ve seen deliver excellent results in all kinds of marketing teams.

 All that said, we’re going to start with some fundamental concepts that experienced marketing leaders will be familiar with, so feel free to skip over those sections if you’re ready to dive straight into the strategic gold.